 14.)The Filling-Silver or white restorations cause fractures from expansion or contraction, condensing or bonding.
 Often fractures are already present, especially in wide restored teeth.
-The cracks get larger and become symptomatic after treatment.
+Those cracks can grow and become symptomatic after treatment.
 Choosing a crown instead of a larger wide filling will hold the tooth together.
 Taste from the material may be present for a few days, depending on polymerization.
-Make sure the bite is adjusted.
-If you can feel the filling or tooth, it is too high leading to the number one cause of post op pain.
+Make sure the bite is adjusted so all teeth meet evenly.
+If you can feel the filling when biting down or to the side, it is too high leading to the number one cause of post op pain.
 If excessive air is blown on the tooth before bonding, the tooth will be very sensitive for about 6 weeks.
-If a liner is used that pulls away from base of prep after bonding, the tooth will be sensitive to bite.
-A tooth should not be unbearably sensitive after a filling, or it should be replaced with a sedative filling.
+If a liner is used that pulls away from base of the prep after bonding, the tooth will be very sensitive to biting down.
+A healthy tooth should not be unbearably sensitive after a filling, or it should be replaced with a sedative filling.
+Deep restorations may need root canal therapy if symptoms occur as the tooth may have been already partially necrotic but asymptomatic before treatment.
 Sometimes during a silver filling, the material will permanently tatoo the gum black.
-Foil or metal, especially crowns contacting the filling may hurt due to a galvanic reaction.
+Foil or metal, especially metal crowns contacting the silver filling may hurt due to a galvanic reaction.
 Silver nitrate should be placed over a new silver filling if a severe shocking sensation is present.
 15.)The Root Canal-During root canal therapy, removing the nerve properly is very difficult.
 Sometimes an extra nerve exist, especially in upper molars.
 The procedure is done by "feel."
 It is common to go long or short while cleaning out the root.
 The irritation from filing, and irrigation into the ligament surrounding the root causes pain.
 Swelling after could be from an infection or a Sodium Hypochlorite accident which should resolve possibly with bruising after a week.
 Take advil, or vicodin.
 Make sure the tooth is adjusted lower.
 If you feel hot or cold, that could mean there is a fracture present, or pain is from a neighboring tooth.
 Without a nerve the tooth should not feel hot or cold.
 If a large abscess is present, antibiotics may be required.
 Post op pain is normal and can be felt near the end of roots on the gum, or behind the nose in anterior teeth.
 Unresolved pain or swelling needs antibiotics, and possibly re-treatment, unless a fracture is present.
 Avoid posts and pins when possible.
 16.)The Crown or Bridge-After tooth preparation, make sure no cement is irritating the gum (see #6), and that the bite is fine.
 Temporary crowns which are made of acrylic or aluminum are not always attractive or comfortable, but they should be sealed as much as possible, occlusion adjusted, and cement removed thoroughly.
 If the tooth is very sensitive at this stage, have the temporary checked for openings and height lowered.
 If the tooth remains slightly painful, the permanent crown may be placed with temporary cement until comfortable, or removed for root canal therapy.
 The tooth should feel like one of your own after a short while, unless the crown is too bulky.
 When the crown is finally cemented, the tooth may be irritated for a couple weeks, especially if the tooth was badly damaged before preparation (i.e.decayed, fractured).
 Make sure food is not being trapped between the crown and adjacent teeth.
 Have the gum area cleaned and bite adjusted if pain persists.
 Root canal therapy is sometimes needed.
 When the gum recedes around the crown, sometimes a black line is noticed.
 This is usually, either a thin stained junction between the tooth and the crown, or a thicker area of the silver metal below the porcelain.
 It can also be caries, so get it checked out.

 18.)The Extraction-After an extraction you will have some pain, swelling, and possible bruising.
 Don't rinse for the first 24 hours.
 Don't apply heat for 72 hours.
 Keep tongue off it.
 After 24 hours gently rinse with salt water.
 Do not use hydrogen peroxide for at least 2 weeks.
 After one week you can return to normal foods.
 Don't eat popcorn until the area is well covered by granulation tissue.
 The site will look weird and have different colors as it heals.
 If the tooth was surgically extracted with bone being removed and tissue cut, more swelling and pain would be expected.
 Severe pain worsening after 2.5 days, and/or a bad taste and yellow discharge must be treated immediately.
 A dry socket or infection could be starting.
 Small bone fragments may extrude through the gum, and usually fall out on their own.
 Sometimes a second surgery is necessary to smooth rough edges and remove larger pieces.
 The suture may need to be removed, especially if it is non-resorbing material.
 The tissue will heal over the socket in a couple weeks; the bone takes much longer to fill in leaving the jaw vulnerable to fracture.
 Numbness from the injection or extraction may remain for a few days or months.
 Sometimes permanently.
 This must be monitored by an oral surgeon.
 In the case of partial or complete nerve separation, immediate referral to a neurosurgeon is appropriate.